powernsx/powernsx.github.io/linuxinstall.md

 It is possible to install PowerNSX manually.

-Install the above pre-requisites, then download the master branch PowerNSX zip file and extract PowerNSX.psm1 and PowerNSX.psd1 to your PowerShell Modules directory within a directory named PowerNSX.
+Install the above pre-requisites, then download the master branch PowerNSX zip file and extract PowerNSX.psm1 and PowerNSX.psd1 _from the /module/platform/core/ directory_ to your PowerShell Modules directory within a directory named PowerNSX.
 Recommended locations are:

 | Purpose  | Path |
 |----------|------|